 The Certificate Course in Community Journalism is an 18-week course that teaches the essentials of community journalism.
 Students receive a weekly two-hour workshop on Monday mornings and a single 30 minute session with a tutor.

 Community Journalism Fellowship

-This Fellowship will fund three people to take part in our six-month Diploma Course Community Journalism.
+The Fellowship will fund three people in our part-time six-month programme that includes a weekly workshop, real-world assignments published on our platforms, and weekly one-on-one tutorials.
 It is open to all but prioritises those who live in Tower Hamlets or those from disadvantaged backgrounds who face barriers to entry into the media industry.

 Community Journalism Night School

 Two to four-week placements for young people in education, from GCSE students to postgraduates completing work experience as part of their studies.
 We have taken students from local secondary schools including Morpeth, Mulberry UTC, and Bishop Challenor as well as media undergraduates and postgraduates from the UK’s leading journalism BA and MA courses.

 Looking for a practical internship that offers hands-on experience in research, writing, interviewing, social media management and SEO?
 Our highly-respected internship placements provide practical learning in a supportive environment for emerging journalists.
 Choose between our paid Long Internship of four months and our unpaid Short Internship of one month.